Mike-Mortensen-Portfolio/Oiski.School.ParkAndWash_H2_2021/README.md

     in the we store data.
 - **Interface**
   - No specific requirements about layout
-  - Must be able to show a client the amout of available parking spots within each type of spot.
+  - Must be able to show a client the amount of available parking spots within each type of spot.

 ## The program
 The assignments states that the following criteria: